MACP: Efficient Model Adaptation for Cooperative Perception: Methodology

 \subsection{Problem Statement}

-In general, V2V cooperative perception tasks involve a dynamic traffic environment consisting of $N$ agents with their respective observations $\mathbf{X}=\left\{x_i\right\}_{i=1,\ldots,N}$.
-Within this context, one vehicle is identified as the ego vehicle, while the others are considered surrounding vehicles.
-The primary objective of the ego vehicle is to make predictions by effectively combining its local observations with the information collected from other vehicles.

-This paper focuses on cooperative 3D object detection, specifically using LiDAR point clouds as observations.
-In this setup, each observation $x_i\in\mathbb{R}^{N_i\times d}$ consists of a set of $N_i$ points in 3D space.
-A collection of $d$-dimensional vectors describes these points with attributes such as spatial coordinates and intensity.
-The objective is to develop a model capable of detecting and delineating bounding boxes about surrounding objects and assigning appropriate labels.
+This paper focuses on cooperative 3D object detection through V2V communication.
+Given a traffic condition with $N$ agents, each agent $i$ has an observed point cloud $x_i\in\mathbb{R}^{N_i\times d}$ consisting of $N_i$ points in 3D Euclidean space.
+We represent each point by a $d$-dimensional vector with attributes such as coordinates and reflected intensity.
+We denote the set of all point clouds by $\mathbf{X}=\left\{x_i\right\}_{i=1,\ldots,N}$.
+The objective is to solve for an optimal model $f^*$ capable of detecting and delineating bounding boxes about surrounding objects and assigning appropriate labels.
+To simplify our notations, we represent each bounding box and its class label by a $d^\prime$-dimensional vector $y_j\in\mathbb{R}^{d^\prime}$.
+Without losing generality, an object detection model $f$ is a mapping from point cloud space to the joint space of bounding boxes and their labels $f:\mathcal{X}\rightarrow\mathcal{Y}$ and the trained model ideally describes the probability of observing bounding box set $\mathbf{y}$ conditioned on observed point cloud set $\mathbf{x}$, given by

-Although the most recent 3D objective detection models have impressive prediction performance, they primarily focus on single-agent perception.
-Creating and training a new model specifically for cooperative perception would be costly.
-Opportunely, modern perception models have demonstrated impressive generalization capabilities through training on large datasets.
-These models can be extended to cooperative settings with minimal fine-tuning.
+To adapt a pre-trained single-agent perception model for the cooperative perception setting, we need to deal with distribution shifts in observed point clouds.
+Specifically, if we denote the marginal probability of observing a point cloud set in single-agent perception by $p_\mathcal{S}(\mathbf{x})$ and the probability of observing the exact set in a cooperative perception by $p_\mathcal{C}(\mathbf{x})$, the two probabilities can be different due to additional point clouds shared by V2V communication, that is, $p_\mathcal{S}(\mathbf{x})\neq p_\mathcal{C}(\mathbf{x})$.
+The joint distribution of point clouds and bounding boxes given by the pre-trained model deviates from the ground-truth joint distribution under the cooperative setting: